batteries-included/batteries-included/README.md

 # Welcome

 Welcome to Batteries Included's all-inclusive software infrastructure platform!

-We're excited to have you as a part of our all-remote team.
+In this repo, you'll find everything you need to contribute to the development.

-In this repo, you'll find everything you need to contribute to the development and growth of our company.
 From code and scripts to documentation and information, this is the hub of all things Batteries Included.

 To get started, make sure your operating system is set up and ready to go.
 We recommend using a Linux machine, but our code should work on any system with a docker daemon and a Unix-like shell.
 Follow the steps in the Set up operating system section to get started.

-We can't wait to see what you'll bring to the table as a member of the Batteries Included team.
 Let's build something amazing together!

 ## Setup